sabrehagen/desktop-environment/README.md

 ## Running in the Cloud

-Fork the [cloud-computer/cloud-computer](https://github.com/cloud-computer/cloud-computer) repository and this desktop environment will be deployed to GitHub's cloud.
+Run the `Deploy Desktop Environment` GitHub Actions [workflow](../../actions/workflows/deploy.yml) and the desktop environment will be deployed to GitHub's Actions infrastructure.
+The access url will be printed in the logs of the `Get URL` workflow step.

+Fork the [cloud-computer/cloud-computer](https://github.com/cloud-computer/cloud-computer) repository to deploy the desktop environment to Google cloud.